Richard Cordray: Ohio attorney general (2009–2011)

 Cordray announced his 2008 candidacy for Ohio state attorney general on June 11, 2008.
-He was endorsed by Ohio Governor Ted Strickland.
+Cordray was endorsed by Ohio Governor Ted Strickland.
 The vacancy in the office of the attorney general was created by the May 14, 2008, resignation of Marc Dann, who was embroiled in a sex scandal.
 Several leading Republican party contenders such as Montgomery, Jim Petro, DeWine, Maureen O'Connor, and Rob Portman declined to enter the race.
 Cordray's opponents in the race were Michael Crites (Republican), and Robert M. Owens (Independent).
 Cordray had a large financial advantage over his opponents, with approximately 30 times as much campaign financing as Crites.
 Crites's campaign strategies included attempts to link Cordray with Dann—an association The Columbus Dispatch called into question—and promoting himself as having more years of prosecutorial experience.
 Cordray asserted that he managed the state's money safely despite the turbulence of the 2008 financial crisis.